openx/mobile-ios-sdk-doc/info/ios-sdk-deeplinkplus.md

  * primary tracking URL
  * fallback tracking URL

-And since Deep Link+ is built into the SDK, there is no need to pop up browser windows and use re-directs that deteriorate the user experience.
+And since Deep Link+ is built into the SDK, there is no need to pop up browser windows and re-directs that deteriorate the user experience.

 ## Support